Welcome to today's edition of the Rush 24-7 podcast.

 I question that.

-Uh the you know, throw these things out on the highway that are one lane wide that have all kinds of nails in them designed to flatten the tires.
+I just thought it's kind of funny that throw these things out on the highway that are one lane wide that have all kinds of nails in them designed to flatten the tires.

-Um at any rate, I these things amaze me.
+At any rate, these things amaze me.

-This is this not a high-speed chase.
+This is not a high-speed chase.

 This is just a chase.

-It's been going on for eleven thirty.
+It's been going on for 11:30.

 The proposed rule indiscriminately treats ammunition, powder, and primers as explosives.

-It would prohibit possession of firearms in commercial facilities containing explosives, which would obviously be a problem for your local gun store.
+Among many other provisions, the proposed rule would do these three things: it would prohibit possession of firearms in commercial facilities containing explosives, which would obviously be a problem for your local gun store.

 You couldn't possess guns in a gun store because they might be exploding.

-Uh it would require evacuation of all facilities containing explosives, even your local Walmart, because ammo is an explosive during any electrical storm.
+It would require evacuation of all facilities containing explosives, even your local Walmart, because ammo is an explosive during any electrical storm.

-So if if if you're in a Walmart, there's an electrical storm, you've got to evacuate all facilities containing explosives, even your local Walmart during any electrical storm, which is a hoot, and it would prohibit smoking within fifty feet of facilities containing explosives.
+You've got to evacuate all facilities containing explosives, even your local Walmart, during any electrical storm, which is a hoot.

-Now, as the NRA website says it's important to remember this is only a proposed rule right now.
+Now, as the NRA website says, it's important to remember this is only a proposed rule right now.

 There's still time for concerned citizens to speak out before OSHA issues its final rule.

-The NRA and other organizations will be commenting on these proposed regulations based on the severe effect that they uh could have if finalized on the availability of ammo and reloading supplies.
+The NRA and other organizations will be commenting on these proposed regulations based on the severe effect that they could have if finalized on the availability of ammo and reloading supplies.

 So people who are aware of this, you know, this looks like a backdoor trick.

-Uh the way to go after guns is to make sure that you can't buy ammo for them.
+The way to go after guns is to make sure that you can't buy ammo for them.

 And this is just a federal agency.